PriyankaChakraborti/CoFFee-Shop-Blues/README.md

 # CoFFee-Shop-Blues
-Serving coffee shop success with a side of Regression
+Serving coffee shop success with a side of Regression.

 Note that this code can be directly used by visiting the below heroku apps:
 - Interactive Neighborhood Scores Map (May take 10-20 seconds to load)<br>